-- a.
-The District will acknowledge, in writing, all parent requests for a Due Process Hearing within five business days of receipt. - b.
-If the District initiates the DPH, the District will inform the parent within five days of the District's decision to so initiate. - 4.
-Appointment of Impartial Hearing Officer.
-The District will, within 15 business days of the Section 504 Coordinator's receipt or filing of the Request for a Due Process Hearing, appoint and retain a single impartial hearing officer to hear and decide the request.
+- 2. The Request for a 504/Title II Due Process Hearing must state the specific circumstances, including all relevant facts, giving rise to the request for due process; the specific issues to be decided at the impartial due process hearing; and the relief being requested.
+The District will acknowledge, in writing, all parent/guardian requests for a due process hearing within five (5) business days of receipt.
+If the District initiates the due process hearing, the District will inform the parent or guardian within five (5) days of the District's decision to so initiate. - 3.
+The District will, within fifteen (15) business days of the District's or parent/guardian's receipt of the Request for a 504/Title II Due Process Hearing, appoint and retain a single impartial hearing officer to hear and decide the due process request.
 Determinations as to the timeliness of a request for a Section 504 impartial hearing shall be made solely by the impartial hearing officer, who shall have the discretion to grant a waiver of the filing deadline upon a showing of good cause by the requesting party.
-The impartial hearing officer retained by the District must have knowledge or training in Section 504 and Title II and may not be an employee of the District.
-The hearing officer may not have a personal or professional interest that would conflict with her or his objectivity in the hearing.
-The District is not required to consult with the parent with respect to the appointment of the hearing officer. - 5.
-Optional Informal Resolution.
-Informal resolution processes, such as filing a grievance or mediation, may be pursued before the Due Process Hearing, but are not required and should not unduly delay the hearing. - 6.
-Rights of the Parties.
-The parties to the hearing have the following rights:
+The hearing officer must have knowledge or training in Section 504/Title II and may not be an employee of the District.
+The hearing officer may not have a personal or professional interest that would conflict with his/her objectivity in the hearing.
+The District is not required to consult with the parent/guardian or eligible student with respect to the hearing officer appointment.